-Last week we were greatly honoured to be joined by Justine Picardie the Editor in Chief for both Harper’s Bazaar and Town & Country, for a discussion on the power of monochrome dressing.
+Last week we were greatly honoured to be joined by Justine Picardie the Editor-in-Chief for both Harper’s Bazaar UK and Town & Country, for a discussion on the power of monochrome dressing.

 The inimitable Justine took us on a fashion history journey, exploring the use of black and white and what it means to us, culturally and symbolically.
 The conversation was framed by the story of Chanel, who used black and white to build her legendary persona as well as her legendary brand.